-Maria Robles was born in the small Mexican town of Cuautla in the state of Jalisco, about 100 miles southeast of Puerto Vallarta.
+The story of El Rancho Grande begins with Maria Robles, who was born in the small Mexican town of Cuautla in the state of Jalisco, about 100 miles southeast of Puerto Vallarta.
 She was one of twelve children, and Maria’s job was to help in the kitchen.
-Preparing meals for a family of 14 was a big enough task, but they also fed the employees who worked on her grandfather’s farm.
+Preparing meals for a family of 14 back in the 1960s was a big enough task, but they also fed the employees who worked on her grandfather’s farm.
 Maria enoyed her cooking responsibilities and soon started creating her own recipes for the family and crew to try.

 Maria’s husband, Macedonio, was also born in Jalisco, in the town of Union de Tula.
 In 1975, they fell in love, married and started their life together in Mexico City.
 Macedonio worked in a government job and Maria was a stay-at-home mom, but she also continued pursuing her passion through culinary classes.
 The friends and family she cooked for always raved about the results.

 BUILDING A FUTURE